On Integrating Resilience and Human Oversight into LLM-Assisted Modeling Workflows for Digital Twins: FactoryFlow Architecture

 \textbf{Generated Model and Validation Support:} The generated model is in the form of Python code that imports FactorySimPy, instantiates components from the library (such as machines, conveyor belts and buffers) and initializes their parameters and interconnections (similar to model descriptions built using commercial tools such as Arena or FlexSim).
 It is returned to the user along with an automatically derived block diagram for visual inspection.
 The user has multiple options for refinement: directly modify the generated Python code, edit the original natural language description, adjust the inferred assumptions, or any combination thereof.
 Modified inputs can be resubmitted to the LangGraph pipeline, enabling iterative refinement until the model satisfies domain requirements.

 Once the user accepts the generated model, automated validation routines execute to detect structural errors including isolated components, missing connections, unspecified mandatory parameters, and violations of component interconnection rules defined in the FactorySimPy library.
 These validation checks provide an additional layer of error detection beyond human inspection, ensuring that only well-formed models proceed to execution.

-Section~\ref{sec:principles} describes the three design principles and how they are incorporated into this architecture.
+\textbf{Target users and expected interaction:} FactoryFlow targets factory operators, production engineers, and simulation experts.
+Non-M\&S users are not expected to read or write the Python IR.
+Their typical interaction is through the natural-language description and the automatically generated block diagram, with LLM assistance handling IR synthesis.
+Simulation experts may additionally inspect or edit the IR directly.
+Extending the behavior of components, as opposed to their composition, requires modifying the FactorySimPy library and is an M\&S-expert workflow.